 Education (Degree/Institution): B.A.
 Classics, Baylor University, 2000, M.A.
 Classics, University of Kansas, 2009

 Why I Teach at CPLS: I teach at CPLS to teach students how best to learn about God and the world He has created.
 The study of Latin affords a clear and concise method to demonstrate the logic and order of the universe via the microcosm of the Romans’ language.
 In doing so, students necessarily learn small facts (vocabulary and grammar) en route to unlocking bigger and bigger pieces of a contiguous whole (ancient texts).
 As will be true for many accomplishments in life, the reward for success in a challenging task is the ability and desire to do more of the same work.
 The reward for learning Latin is an increased curiosity regarding ancient texts as well as a greater ability to read the great thinkers in their native voices.

 Since my time at Baylor, God has continued to strengthen and deepen my faith by giving me children, an amazing small group at our church, enough trials to keep me reliant on God, and enough victories to show me a glimmer of the kingdom of God here on earth.
-I am constantly reminded of God’s provision in my life, from the work we’ve been able to do with missions to the fact that my wife and I both got jobs at CPLS.
+I am constantly reminded of God’s provision in my life, from the work we’ve been able to do with missions to the fact that I work at CPLS.